 A device shown in Pantacor Hub is a physical device.
 In this example, a Raspberry Pi 3 b+ with several PLATFORMS/APPS running is displayed.
 The PLATFORMS/APPS are built from a Docker container, however inside of the device there is no Docker runtime.

-In this example, the device runs the following:
+In this example, the device is running the following:

 - cloudflare: Platform installed by one.apps.pantahub.com to manage the DNS configuration and sets the DNS filters for your WIFI hotspot.